XuejingHuang/am01/README.md

 4. Population of the state has positive effects on average salary.
 People in a state with 1 million more people averagely earn $383 more.

 As we added variables to our model, the RMSE and the R-squared improved in both out train and test data.
 The performance of final model RMSE on train data: 28801.
 RMSE on test data: 28398.
 The fact that these numbers are not too different gives us confidence that we did not overfit our data but still space to improve.
 Furthermore, the R Squared on train data is 42.30% and the R Squared on the test is data 44.23%, which is also not a large difference.
-It makes sense that our train data R Squared is lower, as it was run on a smaller sample.